 Different uses require different IP ratings.
 In some cases, such as indoors, a lower IP rating is perfectly acceptable, while other uses, such as outdoors, call for higher IP ratings.

 Lower IP ratings, such as those below 44, are only suitable for indoor use in areas where you don’t anticipate a high level of exposure to water or dust, such as a living room or office.
-Most electrical outlets and equipment around your home will have an IP rating of 22, which means they are suitable for keeping pets and children from shocking themselves.
+Most electrical outlets and equipment around your home will have an IP rating of 22, protected from touch by fingers and objects greater than 12mm.

 IP ratings between 44 and 65 are acceptable for both indoor and general outdoor use, provided that they are in a sheltered location, protected from the elements, and not directly exposed to water or dust.